 Discover the most common variations to a chord progression

-The standard diatonic chords paired with the most common variations like IVm, IIIx and bVII is what makes up most chord progressions in popular music.
+The standard diatonic chords paired with the most common variations like IVm, IIIx and bVII is what makes up all chord progressions in popular music.

-All these variations are very common and come from the Blues where we temporarily move between minor and major.
+All these variations are very common and originate from the Blues where we temporarily move between minor and major.